Myth and Misinformation About the Pyramid Side

 The Great Seal does not belong to any special group past or present, covert or overt.
 It is an original American symbol created in 1782.

 Of course, the perception of a symbol's meaning can change.
-Look what happened to the swastika an ancient symbol of well-being after the Nazis started using it.
+Look what happened to the swastika an ancient symbol of well-being after the Nazis used it.
 That's why it's crucial for Americans to honor and protect their seal (as they do their flag) and not let it be commandeered by those who distort its meaning by using it as a logo to promote their paranoia.

 Only four men actually contributed symbolic elements to the final